The Framework

 The Five Decision Stages

 System One — Daniel Kahneman's fast, automatic, pattern-recognition processing — asks five questions within milliseconds of encountering any customer-facing asset.
-The Level Zero Score measures how completely your site answers all five.
+The Level Zero Exam measures how completely any client-facing asset answers all five questions — producing a documented Level Zero Score your agency delivers under your brand.

 1